 Onishi Foods offers a wide range of rice products, including this "Portable Onigiri" that can be prepared simply by adding hot or cold water, perfect for emergencies and outdoor activities.
 All of them are the perfect size to carry around, so it's a good idea to keep them in your BC gear

-developed by Montbell It's a warm rice dish that can be prepared in 3 minutes by pouring hot water over it.
+a warm rice dish that's ready in just 3 minutes by adding hot water.

 This time we tried two types of food: soba noodles and rice balls, but outdoor shops sell portable food from various manufacturers, including Onishi Foods and Montbell.
 Why not find your favorite dish and enjoy a delicious lunch on the snow?